 So, where do you watch this 4k programming?
-Well, you can explore the world in beautiful detail on the 4K Smithsonian, Discovery, Stingray, and BBC America channels, where you’ll experience some of your favorite shows with a clarity that’s unrivaled in a home viewing experience.
-The X1 platform also allows you to stream 4K shows and films from some of your favorite services like YouTube, Prime Video, and Netflix.
-Want to watch sports events and feel like you’re really there?
-Tune into the World Cup in 4K, and you just might be able to count every blade of grass on the field.
-To easily find programming in 4k, just say “4K” into your X1 Voice Remote.
+The Xfinity X1 platform currently offers 4K programming from Lionsgate (for purchase), K2, and Smithsonian.
+The X1 platform also allows you to enjoy 4K shows and films from some of your favorite services like YouTube, Amazon Prime Video, and Netflix.
+To easily find programming in 4K, just say “4K” into your X1 Voice Remote.

 The options don’t end there.
 The release of 4K Blu-ray Players and 4K video game consoles has also expanded the market with a wealth of beautiful, pixel-rich content.
 Most 4K video sources support excellent surround sound technologies as well.

 What will the future of 4K TV bring?